MoodyBones/React-Studies/README.md

 because it wont receive an id property, it will receive the event object instead

-instead make it a function that calls (props.handleChange) and passes (props.item.id) into it
+instead make it a function that calls handleChange and passes whatever properties i want (props.item.id) into it

     onChange{() => props.handleChange(props.item.id)}